Home

 Sand Bars

 There are two popular sand bars where many boaters spend the day.
-West Alton between Sleepers Island and the mainland has a small area where you can anchor your boat and play in the water.
+West Alton, New Hampshire between Sleepers Island and the mainland has a small area where you can anchor your boat and play in the water.

 Because it's shallow, you can stand and play ball or chat with friends.
 Kids love it because they can stand up most of the time.